DangerousPrototypes/BusPirate5-docs-hardware/docs/components-rev10/chips.md

 |U301 U302 U303 U304 U305 U306 U307 U308|SC70-6/SOT363|74LVC1T45  |8  ||

 74LVC1T45 is available from TI, Nexperia and Diodes INC. The TI version (SN74LVC1T45DCK) seems to be the most common in the Chinese market.

+We are currently using logic chips from WuXi I-Core due to price and availability.

 *   [74LVC1T45DW-7](https://item.szlcsc.com/180239.html) (Diodes INC)
 *   [74LVC1T45GW,125](https://item.szlcsc.com/485235.html) (Nexperia)